 Step 3: Assemble the cobbler

-Use a spoon to drop small mounds of topping evenly over the peaches.
+- Drop small spoonfuls of topping evenly over the peaches.

 Step 4: Bake

-Bake the cobbler at 350°F for 35-45 minutes.
-The peaches should be tender and the topping should be golden brown.
+- Bake the cobbler for 35-45 minutes.
+Peaches should be tender and the topping should be golden brown.

-Peach cobbler is best served warm, straight from the oven.
+To store: Peach cobbler is best served warm, straight from the oven.
+However, you can store leftovers tightly covered in the refrigerator for no more than 3 days.

-Keep leftovers tightly covered and store in the refrigerator for up to 3 days.
-The topping will soften after refrigeration so I recommend heating the cobbler before serving.
+The topping will soften after refrigeration, so I recommend heating the cobbler before serving.

-You can also freeze the baked cobbler.
-Cool completely, cover tightly and freeze for up to 3 months.
+To freeze: You can also freeze the baked cobbler.
+Cool completely, cover tightly, and freeze for up to 3 months.
 Thaw in the refrigerator overnight and warm in the oven before serving.